Biweekly Pay Schedule: Everything You Need to Know

 While it may seem obvious from the name, it’s important to understand what the phrase “biweekly pay schedule” actually means for your payroll.
 Employers who implement a biweekly pay schedule pay employees every other week.

 The most important thing to remember when choosing a biweekly pay schedule is that you will end up with 26 pay dates in a year.
-If you decide to implement a biweekly pay schedule, you can expect there to be a couple months that have three pay dates in them.
+If you decide to implement a biweekly pay schedule, you can expect there to be a couple of months that have three pay dates in them.

 What is the difference between semimonthly pay and biweekly pay?